qafedev/forms-conversion-documentation/forms-to-adf/ADFDynamicDropDowns.md

 ##Artifacts Generated

-1. View object is generated with name <ItemName>ListVO with a dummy custom SQL Query.
+1. View object is generated with name {ItemName}ListVO with a dummy custom SQL Query.

   ```sql
     select sysdate ValueField, sysdate DisplayNameField from dual;